funatsufumiya/lwjgl-bgfx-studies/README.md

 ## Compiling Shaders

-NOTE: Most of precompiled shaders are already included in this repository.
+**NOTE**: Most of precompiled shaders are already included in this repository.
 (The process below is only needed when you want to update the shaders.)

 - firstly, install bgfx-tools from [for mac](https://www.lwjgl.org/browse/release/3.3.5/macosx/arm64/bgfx-tools), [for win](https://www.lwjgl.org/browse/release/3.3.5/windows/x64/bgfx-tools) or [for linux](https://www.lwjgl.org/browse/release/3.3.5/linux/x64/bgfx-tools)
     - after downloading, please copy `shaderc` to `PATH` directory